Coppell High School

 Coppell High School is a public high school located in Coppell, Texas.
 It is part of the Coppell Independent School District located in extreme northwest Dallas County.

 Overview

 The school graduated its first class of twenty-five students in 1965.
 As of the 2017-2018 school year, enrollment was 3,505 students in grades 9-12, however that number decreased in 2018-2019, as the school split the 9th grade to CHS9.
-There are over 200 staff members at Coppell High School to accommodate the student body of over 2500.
+In 2024–25 there were over 266 staff members FTE at Coppell High School to accommodate the student body of over 4000.
 Athletic teams are known as the "Cowboys" or "Cowgirls" for boys' and girls' teams, respectively.
 The school colors are red and black.
 The school slogan is #CHSRise.
 The principal is Laura Springer.

 Coppell High School was named a 2001-02 National Blue Ribbon School of Excellence due to the new SAS class.
 Coppell High School has been ranked consistently as one of the "Top 1200 U.S. High Schools."